pgeu/pgeu-system/docs/confreg/sponsors.md

 Available for signup
 :  Whether this level is currently enabled for signup.

+Publicly visible
+:  Whether this level is listed on the public website.
+If a level is visible but unavailable it is still listed, just with an indication that it's not available.
+When it's not public, then it's not listed at all.

 Maximum number of sponsors
 :  Maximum number of sponsors that can sign up at this level.
 If more than this number of *confirmed* sponsors exist, the sign up button